Bob Sarles: Biography

 Through his production company Ravin' Films, Inc. Sarles produced a number of on camera interviews for the Rock and Roll Hall of Fame's ongoing Oral History Project with artists including: Al Kooper, Barry Goldberg, Eric Burdon, Frankie Valli, Jerry Moss, Stewart Copeland and Wayne Kramer.
 Sarles has directed interview and behind the scenes shoots with recording artists including Sly & The Family Stone, Keith Richards, Van Morrison, Carlos Santana, Jorma Kaukonen, Don McLean, Norton Buffalo, Roy Rogers, Ry Cooder, Rosanne Cash, Phil Lesh and John Mayer.

 The documentary film Feed Your Head: The Psychedelic Era was produced, directed and edited by Bob Sarles as was the well received documentary film Sweet Blues: A Film About Mike Bloomfield that was included as a DVD in the Columbia/Legacy boxed set Michael Bloomfield: From His Head to His Heart to His Hands and screened at a number of film festivals.

 Sarles was a producer and editor of a two-hour television documentary “The Nine Lives of Ozzy Osbourne” produced for A&E and was post production producer and editor of the historical documentary “Marta Hari: The Naked Spy” which premiered at the Santa Fe Film Festival and aired on PBS America.
 He was an editor on the true crime documentary “I Got A Monster".

 From 2021 till 2023 Sarles hosted two weekly internet radio programs, “The Old Haight Ashbury Radio Show” and "Bob's Blues & All That Jazz" on the San Francisco community internet radio station Radio Valencia.
 In April 2023 Bob Sarles began hosting “Ravin’ Radio with Boomer Bob,” a weekly freeform radio program airing on community broadcast radio station KXSF 102.5 FM in San Francisco.
 In January 2023 Sarles revived his weekly two hour blues and jazz program on KXSF, rechristened as "Blues & All That Jazz."
+Additionally, in April 2026, under the alias of "Buster Scruggs," Bob Sarles began hosting KXSF Radio's "Barndance" country music radio show once a month as part of a team of revolving DJ's.